Lokesh-bitshyd22/Lokesh-bitshyd22.github.io/_posts/2024-01-01-fragments.md

 You can kill a pain only with pain.

-Keep fighting.
-There is no other way.

 You may not be able to rewrite fate, but you can delete (refuse) it.

+It is meaningful only to regret about being able to regret.

+You worry only if you think.

 -----

 ## On Goals & Passion

 You can’t chase without staying behind.
-Goals are meant to be chased — you may never reach them, but you must always be moving toward them.

-Goals are meant to be chased, not necessarily achieved.
-The path defines you, not the destination.
+*(Goals are meant to be chased, not necessarily achieved.
+The path defines you, not the destination.)*

 Passion is different from a goal.
 A passion is to be followed; a goal is to be chased.